krimsoda/Linux/RHCSA.md

 - Navigate to a line starts with 'linux' and press CTRL + e (the end of the line)
 - Append the following at the end of the line: init=/bin/bash
 - PRESS CTRL + x
-  - grep "/" /proc/mounts --> to check ro (look at /)
+  - grep "/" /proc/mounts --> to check ro (look at /) The filesystem will usually be mounted as read-only
-- mount -o remount,rw / --> to change ro to rw
+- mount -o remount,rw / --> remount as read-write:
   - grep "/" /proc/mounts --> to recheck ro change to rw
   - echo $PATH
   - /sbin/getenforce --> check SELinux disable